casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 ```
 This will serve as a base for introducing the elements needed for cross-contract communication.

-The first thing to be defined in a contract should be the call function.
+In a contract, you should first define the `call` entry point.
 It should be understood as a `constructor` for the contract.
-Everything that will find itself in the call function will be visible as metadata on the Casper Network in the contracts context.
+Everything included in the `call` entry point will be visible as metadata on a Casper network, in the contract's context.
 You should already be familiar with the call function from the [writing on-chain code](../../../developers/writing-onchain-code/simple-contract.md).
 If this is not the case be sure to familiarize yourself with it now.

 The contract code with changes to the call function should look as shown below: